What to Look For in a Water Bottle: The “Goldilocks” Guide to Hydration

 Office

-Glass / Steel
+Glass or Steel

 Either